top of page

 • 4 dinners (wine included)

-• Transfers from Barcelona Airport and to Malaga Airport
+• Transfers from Madrid Airport and to Malaga Airport

-• All accommodations from start to end of tour
+• All accommodations from start to end of tou

 • All transportation during the tour (air-conditioned bus or minivans)